Koflerj93/react-props-movie-lab/README.md

 # React Props Movie Lab
+// Component is like a piece of a puzzle
+// What pieces do i have?
+// What pieces do i need?
+// What should the pieces do?
 ## Objectives

-- Practice passing props from parent components to children
+- Practice p assing props from parent components tochildren
 - Practice using default props
 - Practice jumping into and improving existing code